vlreinier/CmdDeployer/README.md

 Also software groups and layout for placing these packages can be configured.<br>
 Settings.ini is also for configuring certain app features and layouts.<br>

-*This software is not created and verified to be perfect, bugfree and threadsafe.
-A good advice would be to verify the source code when running this program.*
+*This tool can be very usefull for system admins, but it is not created and verified to be perfect, bugfree and threadsafe.
+A good advice would be to verify the source code when running this program.
+Suggestions for improvements or extensions are more than welcome.
+To contribute code or issue a bugfix, please open a GitHub issue.*